 Hey there!
 I’m Katie and like you, I wear a lot of different hats.

-I’m a writer and product creator, an avid declutterer and not-so-good gardener, and an empty-nest mom with four furbabies to fill the gaps.
+I’m a writer and product creator, an avid declutterer and not-so-good gardener, and an empty-nest mom with two furbabies to fill the gaps.

 I’m also a wife.